 If the banquet is elegant then a dish of floating candle flowers would be good with green fish bowl rocks (penne pieces).
 They are clear and kinda flat usually in beta bowls. if you require more daytime center pieces, you could get green confetti and spread around the center of the table, place a foam circle spray painted green, place grass greenery on it (even moss), place stick flower stems.
-Place frogs or bees, anything that goes in the plants you get at florists or garden areas.
-Then place a hanger shaped in a u to form an arch wrap with ivy or other vine plant to create a high point.
-Place a wide ribbon from one side to the other with the org. name on it.

 I saw a cute inexpensive floral arrangement the other day using just one bloom per table:

 Float the head (no stem) of a single gerbera daisy in a small globe-shaped vase half-filled with water.
 It sounds plain, but it's really fresh, minimalist and striking.
 Like a little water lily.

 If it is more formal where you need name tags at each seat you can buy those miniature clay pots and a few bunches of silk flowers and paint with a paint pen each persons name onto the clay pot.
 You can also spray paint the pots in varrying spring colors then paint the names on the pots.
 Use modeling clay or foam pieces in the bottoms of the pots and add one or two silk flowers you have cut off from a bunch.
 You could also get by with green tissue paper poking out of each pot in place of the clay or foam and add one single flower to the center of the tissue.